 The research of archaeologist Denise Schmandt-Besserat has revealed the most likely scenario for how the use of recorded symbols evolved in Mesopotamia, proposing what is essentially a five-step process.
 The first step involved the use of so-called clay tokens that, beginning more than 9,000 years ago, litter sites in the Middle East .
 The tokens initially were made in 16 basic shapes, mostly geometric forms like cones, disks, spheres, and cylinders but also stylized animals and some that resemble pottery storage jars.
-(170)
+(The Past in Perspective)

 ...twenty-five miles off the coast of Gujurat, India.
 The discovery took place in that part of the Arabian Sea known as the Gulf of Cambay.
 India's National Institute of Ocean Technology (NIOT) turned up some amazing sonar images from the gulf's depths while scanning for pollution levels.
 Using equipment that penetrates the sea floor, marine experts discovered a pattern of distinct, man-made formations across a five-mile stretch of seabed.